rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Technical.md

 **3. S4U2Proxy Attack**

-To leverage the RBCD primitive with a user account, a series of steps were required to perform an S4U2proxy attack.
+To leverage the RBCD with a user account, which is our only path forward due to our `ms-DS-MachineAccountQuota` being 0, a series of steps were required to perform an S4U2proxy attack, as detailed by [James Forshaw](https://www.tiraniddo.dev/2022/05/exploiting-rbcd-using-normal-user.html).

-*   **Calculate NTLM Hash**: The NTLM hash of `wsilva`'s new password was calculated to force an RC4-based TGT.
-(Note: You may not need to do this, in my case, I needed to force a RC4-based TGT, which should yield a 32-character session key, as a plaintext password Summer2025 generates AES256 64-character key, which is not compatible with the next steps.)
+*   **Calculate NTLM Hash**: The NTLM hash of `wsilva`'s new password was calculated.
+    *Note: You may not need to do this.
+In my case, I needed to force a RC4-based TGT, which yields a 32-character session key.
+Using a plaintext password (`Summer2025`) generated a AES256 64-character key, which is not compatible with the subsequent steps.*
     ```zsh
     NTLM=$(echo -n 'Summer2025' | iconv -f UTF-8 -t UTF-16LE | openssl dgst -md4 | awk '{print $2}')
     ```

-*   **Request TGT**: A Ticket Granting Ticket for `wsilva` was requested using the hash.
+*   **Request TGT**: A Ticket Granting Ticket for `wsilva` was requested using the NTLM hash.
     ```zsh
     getTGT.py -hashes :$NTLM phantom.vl/wsilva -dc-ip 10.129.234.63
     ```